25Iqbalhossain/Multilingual-Audio-Transcription-and-Translation-System-Using-Ai/README.md

-# Multilingual Audio Transcription and Translation System
+# Multilingual Audio Transcription and Translation System Using Ai

 This system processes spoken input in **Bangla**, **English**, or **Hindi**, transcribes it using Whisper, translates the transcript into **Chinese** using a Large Language Model (LLM) via the **Grok API**, and then generates spoken Chinese output using **ElevenLabs TTS**.